chenchienlin/Chen-Chien-Lin-550C-Assignment/Chen_Chien Lin 550C Assignment3/README.md

 ### Complex Calculator Class
 * This is a helper class, there is no field defined in this class.
 * Addition and multiplication of two complex numbers are created.
-* Methods which can perform two arrays and two matrices multiplication are defined in this class.
+* Methods which can perform two arrays and two matrices multiplication are defined in this class.<br/>
-&ensp;* Two input arrays must be made of complex numbers and cannot be null.<br/>
+&ensp; Two input arrays must be made of complex numbers and cannot be null.<br/>
-&ensp;* Two input matrices must be matrices made of complex numbers and cannot be null.
+&ensp; Two input matrices must be matrices made of complex numbers and cannot be null.
 4. A method to display a matrix in a specific pattern is created.

 ## Author